Sinus Infection Treatment Clinic in Palm Bay, FL

 When you visit your doctor for a sinus infection, you will have a physical exam and your medical history will be taken.
 If needed, your doctor will have an X-ray or CT scan done of your sinuses.

-You may get a prescription from your doctor, like antibiotics, stronger decongestants or other drugs that minimize sinus and nasal passage swelling.
-You doctor may also recommend nasal saline washes or hot or steam showers.
+You may get a prescription from your doctor, like antibiotics, stronger decongestants, or other drugs that minimize sinus and nasal passage swelling.
+Your doctor may also recommend nasal saline washes or hot or steam showers.
 They can assist in loosening mucus.

 When To Visit The Doctor